ricardotavaresit/eti-vue2-chapter10-crud/README.md

 - Class 06: Prepare project to-do list in Vue JS
 - Class 07: Bootstrap installation and configuration in Vue JS
 - Class 08: To-do list in Vue JS
-- Class 09: Create task and add To-do list in Vue JS
+- Class 09: Create task and insert To-do list in Vue JS

 ## Technologies used